As An Asylum Seeker What Are My Options For Getting Married To My British Spouse?

 Absolutely.
 It is not unheard of for the Home Office to question potential marriages and to warn those who are about to enter them that they may be investigated.
 If this is the case, investigations will normally take place very quickly and you'll be able to find out after a very short period of time whether you are actually able to get married.
 If you haven't heard anything back within 70 days then we would urge you to speak to the registry office to ensure that you can still get married.

 The Home Office in the UK try their hardest to block sham marriages, as in many cases people's statuses changes once they get married.
-It is often much easier for them to stop a marriage than to try and assess the situation again at a later date if you are concerned about your right to get married then please get in touch and we can help.
+It is often much easier for them to stop a marriage than to try and assess the situation again at a later date if you are concerned about your right to get married.

 Where can I get more help?

 If you're concerned about your situation then please get in touch.
 Our immigration solicitors are experts in their field and can help to look at your situation in isolation to help you decide how you should progress.
-We have been dealing with clients in situations just like yours for several years and can help in any situation so please don't suffer, get in touch.
+We have been dealing with clients in situations just like yours for several years.